 Labor supply refers to the number of people available and ready to work.
 Labor supply depends on population growth, labor force participation rate, and net immigration.

 Please remember.
-The demand-supply of labor does not only talk about quantity but also the quality of labor—some types of work demand higher-skilled workers than others.
+The demand-supply of labor does not only discuss quantity but also quality—some types of work demand higher-skilled workers than others.
 Thus, even though labor demand is high, the unemployment rate may remain high because most workers do not meet the qualifications.

 Let us discuss the causes of each type of unemployment.